mercadopago/devsite-docs/guides/notifications/webhooks.en.md

 A **webhook** is a notification sent from one server to another through an `HTTP POST` request informing your transactions.

-In order to receive notifications about the events in your platform, you have to [previously configure a URL that Mercado Pago has access to](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/notifications).
+In order to receive notifications about the events in your platform, you will have to [previously configure a URL that Mercado Pago has access to](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/notifications).

 You can also configure the notification when you do the POST of the payment, indicating the URL in the field `notificaction_url`: